RiadAnik/Database_Project/README.md

 ### Copy the project

-1.
-Copy all the file except project.sql to your server or localhost.
+1.Copy all the file except project.sql to your server or localhost.

-2.
-Create a database and import the project.sql to the database.
+2.Create a database and import the project.sql to the database.

-3.
-Change the connect.php file as your database modification.
+3.Change the connect.php file as your database modification.

-4.
-Internet connection is required.
+4.Internet connection is required.

+## Main Features

+IT_MART is a virtual it shop in web.
+It is a web based sofrware to grow one's own it company in web.
+It acts as a cashier of one's store and has a also a official website for customers.

+The design of the website has been kept as simple as possible so that users can easily understand all the features easily and use it simply.

 ## License